-9.0 Protecting children and vulnerable people from being harmed or exploited by gambling

-- 9.1 The intention of the Act is that children and young persons should not be allowed to gamble, and should be prevented from entering those gambling premises which are 'adult-only' environments. - 9.2 Codes of Practice, including advice about access by children and young persons may be published by the Gambling Commission for specific kinds of premises.
-Applicants will be expected to heed this advice where applicable. - 9.3 We expect steps to be taken to prevent children from taking part in, or being in close proximity to, gambling.
-This may include restrictions on advertising to ensure that gambling products are not aimed at children, nor advertised in such a way that makes them particularly attractive to children. - 9.4 When determining a premises licence or permit we will consider whether any additional measures are necessary to protect children, such as the supervision of entrances, the segregation of gambling from areas frequented by children and the supervision of gaming machines in non-adult gambling specific premises like pubs, clubs and betting tracks. - 9.5 In seeking to protect vulnerable people we will include people who gamble more than they want to, people who gamble beyond their means, and people who may not be able to make informed or balanced decisions about gambling, perhaps due to a mental impairment, alcohol or drugs. - 9.6 We will always treat each case on its own individual merits and when considering whether specific measures are required to protect children and other vulnerable people will balance these considerations against the overall principle of aiming to permit the use of premises for gambling. - 9.7 The Licensing Authority is required by regulations to state the principles it will apply in exercising its powers under Section 157(h) of the Act to designate, in writing, a body which is competent to advise the authority about the protection of children from harm.
+- 9.0 Protecting children and vulnerable people from being harmed or exploited by gambling - 9.1 Section 45 of the Gambling Act 2005 defines a child as an individual under the age of 16 and a young person as an individual who is not a child but who is less than 18 years old.
+References in this statement to "a child" or "children" are to be read as including reference to "a young person" or "young people" except in circumstances where this would be inconsistent with the provisions of the Gambling Act 2005 or where this statement is quoting from the legislation itself. - 9.2 The intention of the Act is that children should not be allowed to gamble, and should be prevented from entering those gambling premises which are 'adult-only' environments. - 9.3 Codes of Practice, including advice about access by children be published by the Gambling Commission for specific kinds of premises.
+Applicants will be expected to heed this advice where applicable. - 9.4 We expect steps to be taken to prevent children from taking part in, or being in close proximity to, gambling.
+This may include restrictions on advertising to ensure that gambling products are not aimed at children, nor advertised in such a way that makes them particularly attractive to children. - 9.5 When determining a premises licence or permit we will consider whether any additional measures are necessary to protect children, such as the supervision of entrances, the segregation of gambling from areas frequented by children and the supervision of gaming machines in non-adult gambling specific premises like pubs, clubs and betting tracks. - 9.6 In seeking to protect vulnerable people we will include people who gamble more than they want to, people who gamble beyond their means, and people who may not be able to make informed or balanced decisions about gambling, perhaps due to a mental impairment, alcohol or drugs. - 9.7 We will always treat each case on its own individual merits and when considering whether specific measures are required to protect children and other vulnerable people will balance these considerations against the overall principle of aiming to permit the use of premises for gambling. - 9.8 The Licensing Authority is required by regulations to state the principles it will apply in exercising its powers under Section 157(h) of the Act to designate, in writing, a body which is competent to advise the authority about the protection of children from harm.